What is Hibernate – Hibernate Introduction

 - here as a programmer we must close the connection, or we may get a chance to get our of connections message…!

 - Actually if we didn’t close the connection in the finally block, then jdbc doesn’t responsible to close that connection.

 - In JDBC we need to write Sql commands in various places, after the program has created if the table structure is modified then the JDBC program doesn’t work, again we need to modify and compile and re-deploy required, which is tedious.

 - JDBC used to generate database related error codes if an exception will occurs, but java programmers are unknown about this error codes right.

 - In the Enterprise applications, the data flow with in an application from class to class will be in the form of objects, but while storing data finally in a database using JDBC then that object will be converted into text.
 Because JDBC doesn’t transfer objects directly.

 In order to overcome above problems, Hibernate came into picture..!

 What is Hibernate:

 Hibernate is the ORM tool given to transfer the data between a java (object) application and a database (Relational) in the form of the objects.
-Hibernate is the open source light weight tool given by Gavin King, actually JBoss server is also created by this person only.
+Hibernate is the open source light weight tool given by Gavin King.

 Hibernate is a non-invasive framework, means it wont forces the programmers to extend/implement any class/interface, and in hibernate we have all POJO classes so its light weight.